Foothill Flyers Race Reviews

 by Tom O'Hara

 This run in the Big Bear area has everything: high altitude, forest, lakes, meadows, wild flowers, rocks, abandoned mines, champagne and margaritas.
 For club members, you can even stay the night at the fabulous Gilmore Compound in Arrow Bear where you can kick back on the porch and feed the squirrels and blue jays as you relax waiting for the burgers to burn.
 Sure, Larry Gothardt was one of the last ones to take a shower and the stopped up drain pipe filled up which left him standing in 3 inches of water, but hey, for the price, whaddaya want?
-Oh, and you do have to listen to Nancy's school stories, but after a few glasses of wine, it is all a buzz.
-Since the trail is not very wide (jeep road and single track) they have a stagger start with groups spaced every 2 minutes and the 33 milers go out at 7a and the 15ers at 7:30a.
+Oh, and you do have to listen to Principal Nancy's school stories, but after a few glasses of wine, it is all a buzz.
+Since the trail is not very wide (jeep road and single track) they have a stagger start with groups spaced every 2 minutes and the 33 milers go out at 7:00am and the 15ers at 7:30am.
 No problem for me since I stagger from start to finish these days.
 Both the 15 mile and 33 mile do the same first 12 miles.
 By the time I got to the top of the Cougar Crest Trail and on to a short segment of the Pacific Crest Trail toward the first aid station, the first 33 miler passed me.
 Hozer left early and was just going to be waiting for me and Nancy at aid station #1 to cheer us and Flyers Bill Dickey, Mark Ryne, Larry Gothardt, Manuel Garcia, Dina and then return.
 He told me on the walkie talkie that there was a Mexican theme at #1 and one guy had margs.
 I got there just in time to get one but it sacrificed some time such that fast walker Nancy caught up with me.

 The area around jeep trail 3N09 and 3N16 is a wide valley with a beautiful meadow fed by a spring at one end.
 I could see horses and a ranch house about a half mile away - wish I had a camera.

 Looking back, no Nancy.
 I was making good time jogging on the flats.
 But then rounding the turn onto 3N12 is a 700 ft climb above 7000' to aid station #2.
-My heart rate monitor was beeping at me at times even at a slow walk.everything: high altitude, forest, about a half mile away - wish I had a camera.
-Looking back, no Nancy.
-I was making good time jogging on the flats.
-But then rounding the turn onto 3N12 is a 700 ft climb above 7000' to aid station #2.
 My heart rate monitor was beeping at me at times even at a slow walk.

 Then appears an aid station with a big sign saying "Champagne Brunch."
 It was all I could do to sip a cup of the bubblie without inhaling some up my nose.
 I asked the aid station people to tell Nancy that I passed through a half hour ago and that to call her SID as that was her nickname.
 I explained that she loved champagne and had been known to Suck It Dry - the champagne bottle that is.
 But then I hear the click of her ski poles and there she is!
 How can this be?
 I jogged most of the meadow flats; she can't have walked that fast.